Baibhav008/Baibhav008/README.md

 <br/>
 <h2>💫 About Me: </h2>
 I am Kumar Baibhav, a final year Computer Science student at Vellore Institute of Technology.
 I have a passion for crafting user-friendly applications.
 Possessing strong expertise in Android development in Java, Flutter development (Dart), and the MERN stack development (MongoDB, Express.js, React.js, Node.js).
-Eager to leverage these skills and enhance my probelm solving skills to contribute to a team environment and build innovative, intuitive applications that enhance user experience.
+Eager to leverage these skills and enhance my problem solving skills to contribute to a team environment and build innovative, intuitive applications that enhance user experience.